Don't miss the opportunity to hear the story of how the state's mountains and

 collected, when armed with the information gained from the visit,

-participants can create their own collections from the rocks at home and have
+participants can create their own rock collections at home and have

-a better understanding of the area's ancient history.
+a better understanding of the area's geologic history.

 park for specifics regarding meeting places and times for the geologist's visits.